Natural Sciences and Engineering Research Council (NSERC)

 To apply, all interested applicants must complete the NOI process through the Office of Research based on the requirements outlined in the "Deadlines" section above.

-Applicants moving to a Full Application must complete and submit an Application for Research Tools and Instruments.
-Each applicant and co-applicant must also submit a Canadian Common CV (CCV).
-The application and CCV(s) must be submitted to the Office of Research by the internal deadline date.
-The institution will then consider which applications to submit to NSERC on the basis of its own internal selection process.
+Applicants moving to a Full Application must complete and submit an Application for Research Tools and Instruments through the Research Portal.
+Each applicant and co-applicant must also complete a Canadian Common CV (CCV) and link it to the Application.
+The application and linked CCV(s) must be submitted to the Office of Research by the internal deadline date.